camunda-community-hub/camunda8-greenfield-installation/README.md

        # Google also requires the following plugin as of 2022
        gcloud components install gke-gcloud-auth-plugin

-2. Change directory to the `camunda-benchmark/gcp/k8s` directory.
+2. The next step is to make sure you are authenticated.
+If you don't already have one, you'll need to sign up for a new Google Cloud Account.
+Then, run the following command and then follow the instructions to authenticate via your browser.

+       $ gcloud auth login

+3. Use the Google-specific `Makefile` to create a GKE cluster

+`cd` into the `azure` directory

+Edit the `./google/Makefile` and set the following bash variables so that they are appropriate for your specific environment.

+     resource-group ?= <RESOURCE GROUP>
+     node-resource-group ?= <NODE RESOURCE GROUP>
+     clustername ?= <CLUSTER NAME>
+     region ?= <REGION>
+     machine-type ?= <MACHINE TYPE>

-3. Run `make` create a new kubernetes cluster.
+Run `make` to create an Google Kubernetes cluster

-4. Run `make use-k8s` to make sure that your local `glcoud` environment is configured to connect to the new cluster.
+4. Run `make use-k8s` to make sure that your local `kubectl` environment is configured to connect to the new cluster.

-5. Run `make url-grafana` to output the url to grafana user interface.
+5. Run `make urls` to see which url to use in order to manage your GKE cluster

-> :information_source: **Tip** Read the `Makefile` as well as `camunda-benchmark/include/kubernetes-gke.mk`
-> to see complete list of commands

 ## Amazon Web Services